-This article describes the Nevada crime of foreclosure fraud.
+In this article, our Las Vegas criminal defense attorneys describe the Nevada crime of foreclosure fraud under NRS 645F.400.
 Continue reading to learn about what constitutes foreclosure fraud, how courts penalize it, and ways these charges may be defended against and defeated.

 When homeowners face foreclosure, they may consider hiring a "foreclosure consultant."
 Foreclosure consultants are people who try to stop or delay a foreclosure sale, and the homeowner pays them a fee in return for their services.

 As with any profession, there are many laws governing the practice of foreclosure consulting.
 And sometimes a well-meaning foreclosure consultant violates the rules without realizing it.
-In Nevada, it's considered fraud for foreclosure consultants to do any of the following:
+In Nevada, it is considered fraud for foreclosure consultants to do any of the following:

 - to receive compensation or fees, or merely to charge compensation or fees, outside the terms of their contracts with a homeowner